 - Cannabis occupies a legal grey area; it's been decriminalised but is not technically legal.
 Police will rarely hassle someone for smoking a joint, but always exercise discretion and do not smoke indoors.
 Buying and selling drugs of any kind, including cannabis, is illegal.

-ATMs widely available.
-Credit and debit cards accepted in most hotels and restaurants.
+ATMs are widely available.
+Credit and debit cards are accepted in most hotels and restaurants.